keploy/community-blog/cmddg49rc001702l8c7jdf8sp.md

 While both methodologies are iterative, Spiral Model is focused on risk analysis and documentation whereas Agile focuses on rapid delivery and customer development with minimal documentation.

 **Q2.
 How long are the iterations of each spiral?**
 It depends on the project.
-Usually it is a few weeks to a couple months, depending on projects complexity and degree of risk, based on project scope and risk components.
+Usually it is a few weeks to a couple months, depending on projects complexity, degree of risk, project scope and risk components.

 **Q3.
 What skills do I need to successfully implement Spiral Model?**
 You need to have skills in risk management, be able to build prototypes, manage stakeholders, and work in iterative cycles.